 If the employer fails to do that, the next thing you should do is document everything to show how your workplace is unsafe.
-After that, you can file a complaint (attaching the evidence) with OSHA or your state, if your state has a worker-safety program.
+After that, you can file a complaint (attaching the evidence) with OSHA or your state worker-safety program, if your state has one.

 Can I Refuse to Go to Work If My Workplace Is Unsafe Because of COVID-19?

 If you fear there is a risk of death or serious physical harm if you continue working, then you have a right to refuse to go to work.
 OSHA lists the conditions that must be fulfilled for you to have the legal right to refuse to go to work.
 These conditions include: